AeneasVerif/aeneas/tests/README.md

 - `[fstar] known-failure`: see below;
 - `[coq,fstar] subdir=misc`: store the output in the `misc` subdirectory for these two backends.

-For an up-to-date list of options, see comments in the test runner code.
+For an up-to-date list of options, see comments in `tests/test_runner/Input.ml`.

 # `known-failure` tests